mianmiantea2019/Feeds-Streaming-System/README.md

 4. Push to your fork: `git push origin feature-name`
 5. Create a pull request to the main repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Dependencies

-## Getting Started

-To get started with the project, follow these steps:

-1. Clone the repository: `git clone`
-2. Install the dependencies: `yarn install`
-3. Configure the Firebase project with your own credentials.
-4. Start the development server: `yarn start`

 ## Future Subscription Plans

 - In future updates, the movie streaming application will introduce subscription plans to provide users with different tiers of access and additional features.
 This will allow users to choose a plan that best suits their preferences and unlock exclusive content.